davis0119/Cookbook/README.md

-# Homework 2 - Local Kubernetes
+# Cookbook | Docker, Local Kubernetes, CI/CD

 Before you get started on this assignment, make sure you've watched the lectures on Kubernetes!
 Also, make sure to install the requisite components for the assignment: